Loading NuWatt Energy...

 Use the IRS eligibility locator or DOE mapping tool to confirm your address qualifies.
 Save a screenshot or printout as documentation.

-The charger must be purchased new and installed at the qualifying property.
-Installation must be complete and the charger placed in service on or before June 30, 2026.
-Partial installations do not qualify.
+For the residential credit, the charger had to be purchased new and installed at the qualifying property, with installation complete and the charger placed in service on or before June 30, 2026.
+Installations after that date do not qualify for the residential credit.

 Save: (1) the charger purchase receipt, (2) the installer invoice showing labor and materials, (3) the installer's name, address, and EIN/license number, (4) proof of the installation address and date, and (5) census tract eligibility verification.